 A car insurance excess is the sum of money you pay when you make an at-fault claim on your policy.
 The remaining cost for repairs or replacement is then covered by your insurer.
 There’s technically a limit on what your insurer will cover.

 Comprehensive policies are not exempt to excess.
 The most common types of insurance excess are:

-Having a higher excess is usually attractive with safer drivers, as it decreases the price of your premium, and vice versa with a smaller excess.
-Lowering or increasing your excess is entirely your choice, so it might be a good idea to weigh up what’s more important to you in the event of a car accident.
+Having a higher excess is usually attractive with safer drivers, as it decreases your premium, and vice versa with a smaller excess.
+Lowering or increasing your excess is entirely your choice, so it’s a good idea to regularly review this to align with your circumstances.

 Your insurer should advise you if an excess payment is required when you make a claim.
 It’s important to keep in mind that different insurers have different excess amounts, as stipulated by your policy.

-Discounts and cheaper insurance policies apply to customers that satisfy certain requirements, especially those who lower/minimise their ‘risk profile’.
-For example, drivers who don’t drive more than 15,000 kilometres per year may qualify for a low-kilometre policy, and pensioners qualify for their own specialised policy – both of which contain discounts because of the perceived reduced risk of these types of drivers.
+Discounts and cheaper insurance policies apply to customers that satisfy certain requirements, especially those who minimise their ‘risk profile’.
+For example, drivers who don’t travel more than 15,000 kilometres per year in their insured vehicle may qualify for a low-kilometre policy.

 You can cancel your policy at any time.
-You will need to contact your insurance provider and notify them of your intentions.
-Insurers should have all of their details listed online, and most will need to be notified in writing (email, letter, or fax).
+You’ll need to contact your insurer and notify them of your intentions.
+They’ll usually specify how you need to notify them (e.g. email, letter or phone call).